|

 sister-in-law of Carlisle, to gain access to the

-Bell takes Doyle on a consultation to examine
+banned.
+Bell takes Doyle on a consultation to

-Elsbeth discovers a pile of coins in her room,
+syphilis.
+Elsbeth discovers a pile of coins in her

-placed there while she slept.
-Later, she receives a
+room, placed there while she slept.
+Later, she

 On one expedition, he is called to the